by Carolyn Hammond

 by Frederick Hepburn

-The unveiling of Richard III's facial reconstruction to the press on 5 February 2013 will change forever our perceptions of the king's appearance.
-Until now we have been dependent on the surviving portraits of the king to visualise how he might have appeared.
-This extract from an article by Frederick Hepburn FSA, updated in 2008, gives a comprehensive overview of the three most well-known portraits of the king.
+The unveiling of Richard III's facial reconstruction in February 2013 has changed forever our perceptions of the king's appearance.
+Until then, we had been dependent on the surviving portraits of the king to visualise how he might have appeared.
+Frederick Hepburn FSA, examines the earliest portraits in the light of the facial reconstruction.

 King Richard III.
 Portrait before restoration